 Item Explanation 1) eDirectory Tree for Cluster: Record the eDirectory tree where you created the new Cluster object when you installed OES Cluster Services for Linux.
 For more information, see Installing OES Cluster Services (NCS) on Linux 2) Cluster Name: Master IP Address: Record the name of the new Cluster object that you created for your GroupWise system.
 Also record the virtual IP address of the cluster that will remain constant regardless of which node is currently active.
 For more information, see Installing OES Cluster Services (NCS) on Linux.
 3) Cluster Context: Record the full context where you created the new Cluster object.
 For more information, see Installing OES Cluster Services (NCS) on Linux.
 4) Nodes in Cluster: File system type Device name Mount point directory List the nodes that are part of the cluster that you set up for your GroupWise system.
 Also list the file system type (reiserfs, ext3, and so on), device name (sda2, hda1, and so on), and mount point directory (/mnt, /mail, and so on) for each.
 You need this information as you create load and unload scripts for GroupWise agents.
 For more information, see Installing OES Cluster Services (NCS) on Linux.
-5) Shared Partitions in Cluster: Volume name Volume ID List the volume name and volume ID for each shared partition that is available for use in your GroupWise system.
-For more information, see Installing OES Cluster Services (NCS) on Linux.
-6) GroupWise Partition for Software Distribution Directory: If desired, specify the name of the shared partition where the GroupWise software distribution directory will recide and the full path to its location Secondary IP Address: directory will reside and the full path to its location.
-For more information, see Introduction to Directory: GroupWise and OES Cluster Services on Linux.
+5) Shared Partitions in Cluster:Volume nameVolume ID List the volume name and volume ID for each shared partition that is available for use in your GroupWise system. volume ib For more information, see Installing OES Cluster Services (NCS) on Linux.
+6) GroupWise Partition for Software Distribution Directory: If desired, specify the name of the shared partition where the GroupWise software distribution directory will reside and the full path to its location.
+Secondary IP Address: Directory: For more information, see Introduction to GroupWise and OES Cluster Services on Linux.

-ltem Explanation 7) GroupWise Partition for Domain: Secondary IP Address: Post Office on Same Partition as Domain?
-Yes No Specify the name of the shared partition where the GroupWise domain will reside and its secondary IP address.
-For more information, see Planning a New Clustered Domain.
-8) GroupWise Partition for Post Office: Secondary IP Address: Specify the name of the shared partition where the GroupWise post office will reside and its secondary IP address.
+Item Explanation 7) GroupWise Partition for Domain: Specify the name of the shared partition where the GroupWise domain will reside and its secondary IP address.
+Secondary IP Address: For more information, see Planning a New Clustered Post Office on Same Partition as Domain?
+Domain. • Yes ◆ No 8) GroupWise Partition for Post Office: Specify the name of the shared partition where the GroupWise post office will reside and its secondary Secondary IP Address: IP address.
 For more information, see Planning a New Clustered Post Office.
-9) Domain Name: Domain Directory: Specify a unique name for the domain.
+9) Domain Name: Specify a unique name for the domain.
 Specify the directory on the GroupWise partition where you want to create the new domain.
-For more information, see Planning a New Clustered Domain.
-10) Post Office Name: Post Office Directory: Specify a unique name for the post office.
+Domain Directory: For more information, see Planning a New Clustered Domain.
+10) Post Office Name: Specify a unique name for the post office.
 Specify the directory on the GroupWise partition where you want to create the post office.
-For more information, see Planning a New Clustered Post Office.
-11) Document Storage Area Location: At the post office Outside the post office Separate post office If you need a library for a clustered post office, mark where you want to create its document storage area and provide a directory if necessary.
-For more information, see Planning a New Library for a Clustered Post Office.
+Post Office Directory: For more information, see Planning a New Clustered Post Office.
+11) Document Storage Area Location: If you need a library for a clustered post office, mark where you want to create its document storage area At the post office and provide a directory if necessary.
+Outside the post office For more information, see Planning a New Library Separate post office for a Clustered Post Office.

-lt a sea Fundamentian.
-Item Explanation 1) Domain Name: Transfer this information from the System Clustering Worksheet (item 9).
-Domain Location: worksneet (item 5).
+Item Explanation 1) Domain Name: Transfer this information from the System Clustering Domain Location: Worksheet (item 9).
 2) Domain Failover List: List other nodes in the cluster where the GroupWise domain and its MTA can fail-over.
 For more information, see Determining Appropriate Failover Lists for the Linux Agents.